 I have had success using anywhere from 10 to 15 dark frames for an imaging project.
 Others prefer to use up to 50 dark frames on an image, but I suspect they are using files from an existing dark frame library.
 Adding more calibration frames will add time to the integration process in DeepSkyStacker.

-The DeepSkyStacker help sections states that using a minimum of 20 frames is ideal, and using 50 – 100 will create nearly noise free master dark frames.
+The DeepSkyStacker help section states that using a minimum of 20 frames is ideal, and using 50 – 100 will create nearly noise-free master dark frames.

-If you have the time and to take 20+ dark frames, it’s a good idea.
+If you have the time, take 20+ dark frames, it’s a good idea.
 Just aim to use at least 15 as a minimum.
 These days, no matter which camera I am using, I capture 15 dark frames for each and every project.

 If your astrophotography image includes data shot over several nights, you’ll need to make sure you use matching darks for each data set.
 If the imaging conditions and camera settings have not changed, you may be able to utilize an old set of darks.